jeffmeloy/py2dataset/README.md

 - Returns from method: '{method_name}' in class: '{class_name}' in Python file: '{filename}'?

 The following questions are answered using a language model if --use_llm:
-- 1. Describe the purpose and processing summary of the Python file: '{filename}; 2.
-Provide an itemized description of each applicable function, class, method with enough detail for me to implement the same logic; 3.
-Explain what each of input, output, and variable does within the file."
+- 1.Describe the purpose and processing summary of the Python file: '{filename}; 2.Provide an itemized description of each applicable function, class, and method; 3.Explain what each of input, output, and variable does within the file."

 ## Code Structure